tloimu/ya-hotas-throttle/README.md

 # Features

+This HOTAS throttle connects as a standard USB joystick to Windows without needing to install any software.

-This HOTAS throttle has:
+It has:

  - 3 axis (throttle, vertical, horizontal) with center detents an all
  - 5 buttons
  - hat switch with 8 directions and press button
  - lock/program button
  - RGB LED indicating state: throttle center (green), locked (red), program (blue)
- - Connect as USB joystick to Windows without needing to install any software
- - USB serial connectivity for debugging and programming
  - high quality mechanical and electro-mechanical components
  - adjustable throttle handle angle (twist) for better ergonomics at different table positioning
+ - host additional USB serial connectivity for debugging and programming

 # Design

 The design is based on these guidelines:

- - all buttons and knobs must be reachable without moving the palm of the hand
+ - all buttons and knobs must be reachable without moving the palm on the hand
  - smooth and precise throttle operation
  - angled design for better ergonomics to miminize stress of the wrist and arm
  - parameterized design for tweaking ergonomics and control placement